vc1608/Resume-and-cover-letter/Resume.md

 Education
 ---------
-**Bachelor of Engineering, CMR Institute of Technology, Bangalore** (2017-2021)
+**Bachelor of Engineering at CMR Institute of Technology, Bangalore** (2017-2021)

-- Information Science & Engineering
+Information Science & Engineering

 Skills